Vigili del Fuoco: Support staff

 The Servizio Amministrativo Tecnico Informatico (Computer Technician Administrative Service), or SATI, supports the operational staff in all administrative and accounting tasks.
 It employs professionals with skills in computer science, electrical engineering, and telecommunications.

 SATI's personnel can be used in support of operational structures in places affected by major disasters or emergencies, where they assist operative staff.
 Each Command has IT specialists as administrators of the internal networks of the various Provincial, Regional and/or central offices, or as system analysts and programmers to develop the software used by the corps.

 Volunteers

 In Italy the 60% of the firefighters are volunteers.
 The volunteers firefighters are organised in local stations (Distaccamento Volontari) under the provincial command.

 The provincial command is responsible for the recruitment and the training of the volunteers.

 To become a volunteer you must to be 18, italian citizen and have a good background, and present the require tò the provincial command.

-The volunteers stations are led by a capo distaccamento volontario nominated by the ministry of interior after a public exam, and structured in sections and teams (the team Is the littlest unit).
+The volunteers stations are led by a capo distaccamento volontario nominated by the ministry of interior after a public exam, and structured in sections and teams (the team is the smallest unit).
 Turnations are decided by the capo distaccamento.